learning-zone/css-basics/README.md

 ## Q. What is the difference between border-box and content-box?

+**1. content-box:**

-* **content-box** – Default box-sizing property.
+Default box-sizing property.
 The width and height properties (and min/max properties) includes only the content.
 Border and padding are not included

+**2. border-box:**

-* **border-box** – The width and height properties (and min/max properties) includes content, padding and border.
+The width and height properties (and min/max properties) includes content, padding and border.

 <p align="center">
   <img src="assets/images/content-box-vs-border-box.png" alt="border-box vs content-box" width="600px;" />